Insight • Design craft

 The 80/20 rule for brutalism

-Apply raw aesthetics to the 20% of the site that creates brand impression (hero, navigation, headers, transitions).
-Keep the 80% that users need to read and interact with grounded in usability.
-This gives you the impact of brutalism without the usability cost.
+Use raw aesthetics on the 20% of the site that shapes brand impression - the hero, navigation, headers, transitions.
+Keep the 80% that people need to read and use grounded in usability.
+That gives you the impact of brutalism without paying the full usability cost.

 Brutalism and brand voice

-Brutalist visual design needs a matching brand voice.
-If the visuals are raw but the copy sounds like a corporate memo, the dissonance undermines both.
+Brutalist visuals need a matching brand voice.
+If the design is raw but the copy reads like a corporate memo, the mismatch drags both parts down.

 For guidance on developing a coherent brand voice, see our brand kit workflow.